muratk5n/thirdwave/en/README.md

 Condemnation rituals..
 How will that help?

-Maybe Japan should have condemned Harry Truman for war crimes in Japan in 1945.
+Maybe Japan should have just condemned Harry Truman for his war crimes in Japan in 1945, instead of making a deal.

 ---